composewell/streamly/README.md

 ## File IO

 The following code snippets implement some common Unix command line utilities using streamly.
-You can compile these with `ghc -O2 -fspec-constr-recursive=10` and compare the performance with regular GNU coreutils available on your system.
+You can compile these with `ghc -O2 -fspec-constr-recursive=10 -fmax-worker-args=16` and compare the performance with regular GNU coreutils available on your system.
+Though many of these are not most optimal solutions to keep them short and elegant.
 Source file [HandleIO.hs](https://github.com/composewell/streamly/tree/master/examples/HandleIO.hs) in the examples directory includes these examples.